 - Reaching & Teaching Teens NDVSAC, 1996

-You may have answered YES to some of these question and still think “It’s not that bad”, however, you should never feel scared, pressured, humiliated or controlled by someone else.
+You may have answered YES to some of these question and still think “It’s not that bad.”
+However, you should never feel scared, pressured, humiliated or controlled by someone else.
 You should feel loved, respected, and free to be yourself.
 Your feelings are important.
-Advocates at your local domestic violence project are willing listen 24-hours a day.
+Advocates at your local Domestic Violence Resource Center are willing listen 24-hours a day.

 Is a friend being abused?
 See 10 ways to help a Friend who is Being Abused.